tomvita/PointerSearcher-SE/readme.md

-This fork change the file formate used by the application and enable data exchage with EdiZon SE.
+This fork change the file format used by the application and enable data exchage with EdiZon SE.

 Features:
 1. Much smaller transfer size between switch and PC.